Skipped64-inf/katacoda-scenarios/influxDB-first-steps/intro.md

+# InfluxDB

-InfluxDB is an open-source time series database developed by influxdata written in Go.
+InfluxDB is an open-source time series oriented database developed by influxdata.